psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

   * **Community Administrator**: A CommunityAdministrator is a PartyRole, played by a Party, who administers a Community.

 * Party Relationship Context
   * **Partner**: A PartyRole, played by a Party being an equitable partner in a business interaction with other parties, playing the Partner role.
-Usually all Partner have the same (or even compatible) business objectives.
+Usually all Partners have the same (or even compatible) business objectives.
   * **Complementary Provider**: A type of ServiceProvider that complements another provider.
   * **Third Party Provider**: A ServiceProvider besides the two primarily involved in a situation.
   * **Service Provider Employee**: A ServiceProviderEmployee is an Individual who is employed by the Service Provider for wages or salary.